jon-strabala/easy-vector-langchain-demo/README.md

 ## Basic Vector Search Demo using Couchbase, Langchain, and OpenAI

-This is a demo app built to highlight basic functionality of vector search of Couchbase to utlize OpenAI embeddings for semantic search.
+This is a demo app built to highlight basic functionality of vector search of Couchbase to utilize OpenAI embeddings for semantic search.
-Once your environment variables are setup and your server hase the right resources.
+Once your environment variables are setup and your server has the right resources.

 ### Prerequisites

-You will need admin privliges for your onprem couchbase server and an OpenAI API bearer key for this demo
+You will need admin privileges for your onprem Couchbase server and an OpenAI API bearer key for this demo

 ### How does it work?

 It loads ten (10) simple words into a Couchbase collection.

-It executes three (3) canned queries agains the Couchbase collection.
+It executes three (3) canned queries against the Couchbase collection containing your vector embeddings.

-For each question, you will three ordered answers
+For each question, you will three ordered answers from your vector search

 ### How to Run